 AFM, ECOS and Bioshield — healthy paint manufacturers

 Our primary suppliers of paints, coatings and sealers are three notable companies, AFM, ECOS and BioShield.
-All of these companies have been making finishes for more than 30 years and maintain the highest standards of human and environmental health, far beyond most governmental requirements.
+All of these companies have been making finishes for more than 30 years and maintain the highest standards of human and environmental health far beyond most governmental requirements.
 Each designed their non-toxic paint, stain or sealer because doctors and chemically sensitive people asked them to please make a healthy product.
-Rather than starting with a toxic formula and then removing a few bad ingredients to comply with governmental standards, they designed their products to be safe as the first requirement.
+Rather than starting with a toxic formula and then removing a few bad ingredients to comply with governmental standards, their first design requirement was that their products be safe.
 Each reached their goals, using one of two methods:

 1) synthetic formulas which contain natural or synthetic pigments, without toxic ingredients, VOCs, fungicides or biocides, OR